superruzafa/visual-scala-reference/_en/functions/compose.md

 `compose` creates an anonymous function that accepts a value and returns the result of applying the function `g` first and then this function to that value.

-@include [figure.html source="images/compose.svg" desc="Diagram of the function compose"]
+@include [figure.html source="images/compose.svg" desc="Diagram of the compose function"]